chaneylee/AdultContentSpider/README.md

 AdultContentSpider
 ==================

-The spider will get adult content in some websites
+The spider will get adult content in some websites.